 Electroconvulsive therapy (ECT) has been around since the early 20th century.
-It’s considered a very effective treatment for controlling and preventing bipolar episodes, but it’s usually used only as a last resort.
+It’s considered a very effective treatment for controlling and preventing episodes of mania and depression, but it’s usually used only as a last resort.
 Therapy, medication, and lifestyle choices are commonly used for longer periods.

 ECT has been known for decades to be able to improve mood.
 While the misuse of ECT in the past gave it a bad reputation, it’s now considered a safe and effective treatment for bipolar disorder.

 ECT is mainly used to treat the depressive phase of bipolar disorder, but can also be used during the manic phase.
 It has also been shown to be effective in preventing future episodes.

 Despite evidence of its effectiveness in treating bipolar disorder, ECT is considered more of a treatment of last resort rather than a first-line treatment.
 It’s often used when drugs are ineffective or when an episode must be treated immediately as in very severe or emergent cases.